 The boys picked out a couple recipes for us to make together.
 Here is the two-tone glazed cinnamon cookie recipe.
 We used mini star cookie cutters and they turned out just fine.

 Another recipe we liked also sounded enough like a “cake pop” potential.
-I didn’t put it on sticks but I’m sure it would work and if you like cookie dough and don’t want to eat raw egg, this recipe is perfect.
+I didn’t put it on sticks but I’m sure it would work and if you like cookie dough and don’t want to eat raw egg, this one is s perfect recipe for that too.
 I saw these cute reindeer cake pops in Bakerella’s Cake Pop book and used the Cookie Dough Truffle Recipe from Better Homes and Gardens for the base.
 At first I told the boys to stay away while I made them, but Leelee insisted on helping.
 And he did a pretty decent job of getting the nose and antlers on too.

 Here is our eyeless herd: (Leelee made the one in the red cup!)
 I still have to work on them tonight.
 I think I’ll use white chocolate and an edible marker.

 We also made this “easy gingerbread recipe” from this blog I love (It’s called “A Chow Life” and the recipe is from a bakery I’m dying to go to in San Francisco called Tartine).
 It is definitely easy and I love the cookies because the cocoa in it makes them taste divine.
 We didn’t use the icing recipe-I was lazy and the cookies taste yummy enough with chocolate chip decorations.
 When I’m a grandma one day, I might even pass this off as my own creation.